Nested resources

 <%= simple_format(@ticket.description) %>

-The new method, simple_format
+The new method, simple_format, converts the line

 breaks[5] entered into the

-description field into HTML break tags (<br>
+description field into HTML break tags (<br>) so that the description

 renders exactly how the user intends it to.